codegoalie/blog/content/post/new-blog-new-identity.md

 Along with Twitter, I'll be moving other usernames to codegoalie shortly.
 I already snagged codegoalie@gmail.com.
 Either way, if you see codegoalie or chrismar035 anywhere, it's probably me.

+__Update 2016-07027:__ I updated my Github username to [@codegoalie](https://github.com/codegoalie).
+If you've cloned some public repos or were following me, change those links.
+I've also re-registered
+@chrismar035 again and will be updating repos with links to the new corresponding ones.